fckuligowski/abagdemo-hs/notes.md

 docker push fckuligowski/abagdemo:v1.0
 ```

+**Docker Hub**
+To search Docker Hub and see if the container image already exists there, I had to use an image named "carinadigital/docker-ls" (or write the queries myself using curl, but that caused me problems with my Docker password which has a "$" in it).
+Cloud Build wants to pull that image every time it runs, and it adds ~30 seconds to the build time.
+To speed this up, I could download this image and store it in my Google Container Registry, much like I did for the helm image from cloud-builders-community.
+That image only takes 3 secs to download.
+I just haven't tried this yet.

 **GKE scale cluster for shutdown and startup**
 ```
 gcloud container clusters resize jenkins-cd --num-nodes=0 --zone=us-east1-d --node-pool default-pool